SchornacklabSLCU/amfinder/README.md

 ## Command-line script (`amf`)<a name="amf"></a>

+**Train neural networks and predict fungal colonisation and intraradical structures.**

 ### Installation instructions

 `amf` requires at least **Python 3.6**.
 Below is a typical installation, using